SciFi (France)

-Syfy is the French-speaking 24-hour science fiction entertainment channel based on the US version of the same name.
-The channel launched on 2 December 2005 under the branding of Sci-fi.
+SciFi is a French-speaking 24-hour science fiction entertainment channel.
+It was formerly named Syfy which was based on the US version of the same name, until 2026.
+The channel launched on December 2, 2005, under the branding of SciFi.
 It became the fourth "Sci Fi Channel" alongside channels in the United States, UK and Germany.
-The channel was rebranded Syfy on 5 January 2010, as part of global rebrand.
-Some years later, it was changed for SYFY on 29 August 2017, as part of another global rebrand.
+The channel was rebranded Syfy on January 5, 2010, as part of global rebrand.
+Some years later, it was changed for SYFY on August 29, 2017, as part of another global rebrand.
+In 17 March 2026, their name again was reverted back to SciFi.

 History

-Sci-Fi Channel started as a programming block on 13ème Rue in 1999.
+Sci-Fi started as a programming block on 13ème Rue in 1999.
 Sci-Fi launched as a channel in France on 2 December 2005.

 Sci-fi was rebranded as Syfy on 5 January 2010, with the suffix Universal in the beginning.
 The channel rebranding coincides with NBC Universal Global Networks rebranding campaign which initially started in the US in July 2009.

 Syfy created the pop-up channel La Chaîne de la Fin du Monde to mark the announcement of the End of the World scheduled on 21 December 2012, it broadcast on Canalsat from 21 November to 21 December 2012.

+Syfy was reverted back to its original name SciFi on 17 March 2026.